by Jessica Conlon, Iulia Boboc, and Chris Cullen

 Third and Fourth Grade Mathematics

-Students entering third grade are experts at two-digit addition and subtraction, and are fluent in using the place value system to solve problems.
+Students entering third grade are experts at two-digit addition and subtraction.
+They are fluent in using the place value system to solve problems.

 Now they begin the next chapter of their mathematical understanding with brand-new operations: multiplication and division.
 Multiplication and division are crucial foundational skills that students will use throughout their education and throughout their life beyond high school, and an early understanding of one-digit multiplication and simple division is necessary for success with more difficult topics.